Halsey Minor: Bankruptcy

 When Minor declared bankruptcy, he owed $100 million and had only $50 million in remaining assets.

-Recent work
+Other activities

-In 2014, Halsey Minor founded and launched a bitcoin platform Bitreserve now called Uphold.and a virtual reality company called Live Planet.
-In 2017, Minor created VideoCoin, which uses idle data center servers to support streaming video.
-In 2021, Minor founded Vivid Labs, a next-generation publishing and management platform that allows anyone to create, manage and sell multimedia NFTs.
+In 2014, Minor founded and launched a bitcoin platform Bitreserve now called Uphold and a virtual reality company called Live Planet.
+In 2017, he created VideoCoin, which uses idle data center servers to support streaming video.
+In 2021, he founded the NFTs open platform Vivid Labs.